-In January 2013, the California Community Colleges' Board of Governors approved a policy change that will take effect in fall 2014.
-This change has established system-wide registration priorities for California's 112 community colleges.
+In January 2013, the California Community Colleges' Board of Governors approved a policy change that has established system-wide registration priorities for California's 112 community colleges.
 The new regulations are designed to ensure that classes are available for students seeking job training, associate degrees or transfer and to reward students for making academic progress toward their educational goals.